How To Start A Car With A Bad Crankshaft Sensor?

 Because this is the engine’s heart, it must spin constantly.
 Sudden changes in the speed at which a crankshaft rotates can indicate various issues that can cause severe damage to a vehicle.

-That’s why every modern car has a crankshaft position sensor (CKP), which monitors the crankshaft’s position throughout the combustion process and ensures the engine spins at a constant rate.
+That’s why every modern car has a crankshaft position sensor (CKP), which monitors the crankshaft’s position throughout the combustion process and ensures the engine spins constantly.

 The Symptoms of a Bad Crankshaft Position Sensor